seanpmaxwell/Typescript-Best-Practices/Design-Rules.md

 - There is no meaningful lifecycle
 - Recreating it produces an equivalent result
 - There is no real need for `this`, *inheritance*, or `instanceof`
+- Useful for libraries which have a single initialization step

 **Example**
 ```ts